 Richard is the Director of Opera Maine's Studio Artist Program and has worked extensively with Young Artist Programs around the country.
 He is the co-founder and director of Art with Arias a collaborative recital series between the Portland Museum of Art and Opera Maine’s Studio Artist Program.
 For Opera Theatre of Saint Louis' 2016, 2017, and 2018 seasons Richard co-directed Center Stage, a concert of opera scenes featuring the Gerdine Young Artists and Richard Gaddes Festival Artists with the St. Louis Symphony.
-Richard was the stage director for the Charlottesville Opera Young Artist Program for four seasons (Il barbiere di Siviglia, Susannah, La bohème, Gianni Schicchi); a Directing Fellow at Wolf Trap Opera directing the Wolf Trap Opera Studio in An Evening of One Act Operas: Hin und züruck, Gallantry, A Hand of Bridge, La Divina, Again; and a Young Artist Director at Opera North, and most recently a Stage Director/Acting Coach in Greve in Chianti, Italy for Bel Canto in Tuscany.
+Richard was the stage director for the Charlottesville Opera Young Artist Program for four seasons (Il barbiere di Siviglia, Susannah, La bohème, Gianni Schicchi); a Directing Fellow at Wolf Trap Opera directing the Wolf Trap Opera Studio in An Evening of One Act Operas: Hin und züruck, Gallantry, A Hand of Bridge, La Divina, Again; a Young Artist Director at Opera North, and most recently a Stage Director/Acting Coach in Greve in Chianti, Italy for Bel Canto in Tuscany.

-Other creative positions include Creative Associate for the world premiere of Dream’d in a dream with Seán Curran Company (BAM Next Wave Festival 2015), an Artist Resident at Hewnoaks Artist Colony (2018) and the Institute for American Art (2017), Resident Assistant Director at Opera Theatre of Saint Louis (2016-2018), a 2017 Resident at the Institute for American Art with composer J Ashley Miller, and an Assistant Director at LA Opera, Opera Theatre of Saint Louis, Wolf Trap Opera, Michigan Opera Theatre, Palm Beach Opera, Fort Worth Opera, Virginia Opera, Lyric Opera of Kansas City, Charlottesville Opera, Opera North, and Opera Maine on productions including the world premieres of Jack Perla’s Shalimar, the Clown, Terrence Blanchard’s Champion, Ricky Ian Gordon’s 27 and Rappahannock County, Jorge Martin’s Before Night Falls, and the American premieres of Unsuk Chin’s Alice in Wonderland, and Jacques Ibert’s Persée et Andromède.
+Other creative positions include Creative Associate for the world premiere of Dream’d in a dream with Seán Curran Company (BAM Next Wave Festival 2015), an Artist Resident at Hewnoaks Artist Colony (2018) and the Institute for American Art (2017), Resident Assistant Director at Opera Theatre of Saint Louis (2016-2018), and an Assistant Director at LA Opera, Opera Theatre of Saint Louis, Wolf Trap Opera, Michigan Opera Theatre, Palm Beach Opera, Fort Worth Opera, Virginia Opera, Lyric Opera of Kansas City, Charlottesville Opera, Opera North, and Opera Maine on productions including the world premieres of Jack Perla’s Shalimar, the Clown, Terrence Blanchard’s Champion, Ricky Ian Gordon’s 27 and Rappahannock County, Jorge Martin’s Before Night Falls, and the American premieres of Unsuk Chin’s Alice in Wonderland, and Jacques Ibert’s Persée et Andromède.

 Richard is a graduate of the New England Conservatory of Music and the University of Missouri-Kansas City Conservatory of Music and Dance.